gilmore-lab/ss-repro-case-public/rgilmore.md

 DOI_URL:

 ##### Introduction
-*Please answer these introductory questions for your case study in a few sentences.*

 1) Who are you and what is your research field?
 Include your name, affiliation, discipline, and the background or context of your overall research that is necessary specifically to introduce your specific case study.